-5. Duplication with other Regulatory Regimes
+6. Duplication with other Regulatory Regimes

-5.1 Duplication with other statutory/regulatory regimes will be avoided where possible.
+6.1 Duplication with other statutory/regulatory regimes will be avoided where possible.

 The Licensing Authority will not consider whether a licence application is likely to be granted Planning Permission or Building Control consent.

-6. The Licensing Objectives
+7. The Licensing Objectives

-6.1 Premises Licences granted must be reasonably consistent with the three Licensing objectives.
-With regard to these objectives, the following will be considered:-
+7.1 Premises Licences granted must be reasonably consistent with the three licensing objectives.
+The Licensing Authority expects applicants to consider the measures necessary to be reasonably consistent with the licensing objectives.
+With regard to these objectives, the following will be considered:

-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime
+7.2 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime

-- This Licensing Authority will expect applicants to consider the measures necessary to be reasonably consistent with the licensing objective of preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - This Licensing Authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime, and that regulatory issues arising from the prevention of disorder are likely to focus almost exclusively on premises licensing, which is the remit of the Licensing Authority.
-The Gambling Commission's guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Where an area is known to have high levels of crime, this Authority will consider carefully whether gambling premises are suitable to be located there, taking into account such factors as, - levels of recorded crime; - the type of that crime; - levels of anti-social behaviour-related complaints. - Applicants are advised to examine crime and anti-social behaviour statistics that relate to the vicinity of their application.
+- The Licensing Authority is aware that there is a distinction between disorder and nuisance and that the prevention of nuisance is not a Licensing Objective under the Gambling Act 2005. - This Licensing Authority will expect applicants to consider the measures necessary to be reasonably consistent with the licensing objective of preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - This Licensing Authority is aware that whilst the Gambling Commission takes a leading role in preventing gambling from being a source of crime, it will pay attention to the proposed location of gambling premises in terms of this licensing objective.
+Where an area is known to have high levels of crime, the Licensing Authority will consider carefully whether gambling premises are suitable to be located there taking into account such factors as: - levels of recorded crime

+- the type of that crime - levels of anti-social behaviour-related complaints. - Applicants are advised to examine crime and anti-social behaviour statistics that relate to the vicinity of their application.
 They will be expected to have a good understanding of the local area in which they operate, or intend to operate, a gaming premises.
 The applicant must evidence that they meet the criteria set out in this policy.
 Operators must be aware of how their operation may impact this objective.
 Applicants will be expected to provide details of their crime prevention measures and any associated risk assessments carried out. - Applicants for premises licences must meet the requirements of the Commission to obtain and hold an operator's licence.
 Applicants will have to hold such licence (except occupiers of tracks who do not propose to offer gambling themselves).
 The Licensing Authority will not (unless evidence to the contrary comes to light) have to ascertain if the applicant is suitable to hold a premises licence.
-The Licensing Authority will have to be satisfied that the premises will not adversely affect the licensing objectives and is compliant with the Commission's Guidance, codes or practice and this Statement of Principles.

-- This Licensing Authority accepts that issues of nuisance cannot be addressed via the Gambling Act provisions, although preventing gambling from being a source of disorder is a licensing objective.
-The Licensing Authority is also mindful that what starts as nuisance may subsequently escalate to disorder, and that such disorder can have a serious effect on the lives of local residents.
-If an application for licence review were to be made on the basis of disorder the Authority will then distinguish between disorder and nuisance, considering factors such as:

-- whether police assistance was required

-- how threatening the behaviour was to those who could see it

-- how frequently it is reported

-- prevalence of persons loitering outside

-- the times of day when disorder is reported

-- the impact on residents
+The Licensing Authority will have to be satisfied that the premises will not adversely affect the licensing objectives and is compliant with the Commission's Guidance, codes or practice and this Statement of Licensing Policy. - This Licensing Authority accepts that issues of nuisance cannot be addressed via the Gambling Act provisions.
+The Licensing Authority is however also mindful that what starts as nuisance may subsequently escalate to disorder, and that such disorder can have a serious effect on the lives of local residents.
+If an application for licence review were to be made on the basis of disorder the Authority will then distinguish between disorder and nuisance, considering factors such as: - whether police assistance was required - how threatening the behaviour was to those who could see it - how frequently it is reported - prevalence of persons loitering outside - the times of day when disorder is reported - the impact on residents.

-Ensuring that gambling is conducted in a fair and open way
+7.3 Ensuring that gambling is conducted in a fair and open way